e-Spirit/fsxa-pwa/docs/VuexStore.md

 ## Modules

 In Nuxt.js you can add your own modules to the store by defining a subfolder in the `store` folder like for example `/store/myStore`.
-You can then access that stores getters and mutations like this `this.$store.myStore.getters[]`.
+You can then access that store's getters and mutations like this: `this.$store.myStore.getters[]`.
 You can read more about this in the [Nuxt.js documentation](https://nuxtjs.org/docs/2.x/directory-structure/store#modules)